All Episodes Plain Text

 But they have raised the ire of Congress and others with their opaque practices.

-The now dead funding deal would have required these PBMs to provide more information on the rebates they negotiate and retain as well as what they pay for drugs and how much they compensate pharmacies.
+The now dead funding deal would have required these PBMs to provide more information on the rebates they negotiate and retain, as well as what they pay for drugs and how much they compensate pharmacies.

 It would have removed the connection between the price of drugs and the compensation the PBMs receive in Medicare Part D drug plans and shifted the payment model to flat fees.

-That was not included or signed in.
+That was not included or signed into law.

 Trish, good morning to you.